nazimboudeffa/MindWaveIntuition/README.txt

 This work aim to be a part of the 2045 project

-The copyright is MIT 2013 and i am the author of this software in the context of the work of
+This software have been licenced as MIT 2013 and i am his author in the context of the work of

 Anthony M. Garcia from the Computer Engineering Department College of Engineering